Son Dam-bi: 2011–present: "Lights and Shadows" and "Dripping Tears" comeback

 Starting in 2011, Son starred in a drama called Lights and Shadows.
 It was first broadcast on November 28, 2011.
 She finished filming in June 2012, with the drama concluding on July 3, 2012.
 She also released an OST for the drama called "Everything" on January 10, 2012.

 It was confirmed by Pledis Entertainment that Son would make a comeback in Korea sometime in the summer.
 Eventually, a representative from Pledis Entertainment stated that Son had finished recording her album and was in the midst of shooting photos for the album jacket.
 The album was pushed back before eventually being released on November 12, 2012.
 The lead single, "Dripping Tears", was produced by Brave Brothers.
 The album contained six songs, including the title track of the same name and a 'G. Remix version' of "Dripping Tears."
 The music video of "Dripping Tears" was released a day after the album.
 She first performed the song on November 15, on M Countdown.

 Son's contract with Pledis Entertainment ended in June 2015.
 It was soon announced that Son had signed with KeyEast for her future activities.

 In 2019, she starred in the romantic comedy thriller When the Camellia Blooms.

 In September 2020, Son signed with new agency H& Entertainment after leaving KeyEast.
 In August 2022, Son renewed her contract with H& Entertainment.

 Personal life

 Son married former South Korean national speed skater Lee Kyou-hyuk on May 13, 2022 in a private ceremony.
 Their romantic relationship started in September 2021.
+On September 26, 2024, Son announced her pregnancy.
+She gave birth to a daughter on April 11, 2025.